-• Vice president for academic affairs notifies faculty who are to be considered for tenure, tenure review, or promotion.
+Vice president for academic affairs notifies faculty who should complete a portfolio including tenure track faculty who are to be considered for tenure, tenure review, or promotion and non-tenure track faculty up for portfolio review.
 October-November

 - October 1 Completed faculty portfolios are due and submitted in ALCA.
-Department/Division chairs share portfolio with appropriate peer evaluators. - Faculty required to complete the portfolio include non-tenured faculty, faculty being considered for initial tenure or tenure review, and those being considered for a promotion.
+Department/Division chairs share portfolio with appropriate peer evaluators. - Faculty required to complete the portfolio include NT-TT faculty, those NT-NTT faculty up for review, tenure track faculty being considered for initial tenure or tenure review, and those being considered for a promotion.
 A tenured faculty member does not have to complete a portfolio unless he/she is up for tenure review or a promotion.